7 Pre-Christmas Decluttering Rules Expert Organizers Say Will Make the Holidays Easy and Stress-Free

 3. Think about where your guests will need space

-Certain areas of your home will need space for guests, the most common being the mudroom or cloakroom, the dining room, and the guest bedroom.
+Certain areas of your home will require room for guests, the most common being the mudroom or cloakroom, the dining room, and the guest bedroom.
 Put yourself in the shoes of a guest and assess whether your visitors will have enough space to comfortably use these areas.
-Then, where the answer is no, declutter the area using the 12-days of decluttering method.
+Then, where the answer is no, declutter the area.
+One way to do it is by using the 12-days of decluttering method.

 You can temporarily remove shoes you aren't wearing this season from the shoe rack and limit the coats hanging up in your entryway to one or two vital pieces.
 This will allow space for your guests to store their possessions, helping them feel welcome.